A lake is a depression on the surface of the earth where water has accumulated.

 Lake formed when water from melting snow accumulates into a corrie/cirque e.g. Teleki, Nanyuki and Hidden tarns on Mt.
 Kenya.

-Lakes formed when rain or ground water accumulates in depressions formed in limestone rocks when rain water containing a weak carbonic acid dissolves limestone rocks e.g. Lakes Barber in Morrocco and Ojikoto in Namibia.by
+Lakes formed when rain or ground water accumulates in depressions formed in limestone rocks when rainwater containing a weak carbonic acid dissolves limestone rocks e.g. Lakes Barber in Morrocco and Ojikoto in Namibia.

-Formed when river deposition occur cutting off a section of a pronounced meander e.g. oxbow lakes Shakababo and Mukunguya at lower part of Tana.
+Formed when river deposition occurs cutting off a section of a pronounced meander e.g. oxbow lakes Shakababo and Mukunguya at lower part of Tana.

-Lakes formed when wave deposition occurs across a rivers mouth or where the coastline changes suddenly enclosing a body of calm water.
+Lakes are formed when wave deposition occurs across the mouth of a river or where the coastline changes suddenly enclosing a body of calm water.
 Waves break at an angle.
-The long shore drift causes materials to be progressively arranged across a rivers mouth resulting in a body of calm water called a lagoon/sound.
+The longshore drift causes materials to be progressively arranged across a river’s mouth resulting in a body of calm water called a lagoon/sound.

-These are Lakes formed when water accumulates behind dams constructed across rivers resulting into a large man made reservoir called man made lake e.g. behind Seven Forks Dam and Lakes Volta in Ghana and
+These are Lakes formed when water accumulates behind dams constructed across rivers resulting into a large man made reservoir called a man-made lake e.g. behind Seven Forks Dam and Lakes Volta in Ghana and Nasser in Egypt.

 This is a bank of earth or stones built across a river to provide water for farming.